Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Estimating the exchange parameters in the spin Hamiltonian for

-This new diffuse scattering strongly resemble those from the canonical dipolar spin ice pyrochlore \hotio.
-To explore this resemblance, we also performed similar diffuse scattering measurements on a powder sample of \hotio\ using the same instrument and protocol as described above for the hydrothermally-grown \cesno\ powder. \autoref{fig_hotio} (a) shows a comparison between these two pyrochlore powders where one can see that they share similar $Q$-dependencies.
-The dipole moments associated with Ho$^{3+}$ in \hotio\ are about 8 times larger than those associated with \ceth\ in \cesno, hence the overall intensity of the diffuse dipolar spin ice diffraction pattern is much stronger in \hotio\ compared with the new \cesno\ sample.
+This new diffuse neutron scattering from \cesno\ strongly resembles that from the canonical dipolar spin ice pyrochlore \hotio.
+We compare the diffuse scattering results from these two pyrochlore powders in \autoref{fig_hotio} (a) (see Appendix B for experimental details).
+In both cases, this diffuse scattering is inelastic scattering that has been integrated in the diffraction measurement, as the incident energy is much larger than the bandwidth of inelastic scattering known to be relevant to \cesno\ and \hotio\cite{Sibille2019,Clancy2009}.
+The dipole moments associated with Ho$^{3+}$ in \hotio\ are about 8 times larger than those associated with \ceth\ in \cesno; hence the overall intensity of the diffuse dipolar spin ice diffraction pattern is much stronger in \hotio\ compared with the new \cesno\ sample.
 Nonetheless, the qualitative similarity between the two sets of diffuse scattering is clear.

-The diffuse scattering of both \cesno\ samples grown by hydrothermal and solid-state synthesis techniques are directly compared in \autoref{fig_diffuse}.
-The two works strongly contrast, with the earlier \cesno\ measurements showing a much increased diffuse scattering beyond $|Q| \sim 3$ \AA$^{-1}$, peaking at $|Q| \sim 8$ \AA$^{-1}$, the low temperature absolute intensity exceeding the low-$Q$ peak in the new measurements by nearly a factor of 4.
-That is, it is hard to imagine that the diffuse scattering at low temperature could be more different between the new hydrothermally-grown \cesno\ powder and the previously studied \cesno\ powder sample grown by solid-state synthesis.
+The diffuse scattering of both \cesno\ samples grown by hydrothermal and solid-state synthesis techniques is directly compared in \autoref{fig_diffuse}.
+The two works strongly contrast, with the earlier \cesno\ measurements showing a much increased diffuse scattering beyond $|Q| \sim 3$ \AA$^{-1}$, peaking at $|Q| \sim 8$ \AA$^{-1}$ with nearly a factor of 4 times the intensity than observed at low $Q$.
+That is, it is hard to imagine that the diffuse scattering at low temperature could be more different between the new hydrothermally grown \cesno\ powder and the previously studied \cesno\ powder sample grown by solid-state synthesis.